 Visiting Miami – Miami Beach Botanical Garden

 The Miami Beach Botanical garden is a very easy and compact botanical garden to explore in the Miami Beach district.
 But don’t let that small garden fool you with all the stunning displays and garden vignettes you’ll find around the garden that let you discover each of the garden rooms slowly while visiting these intimate and colorful spaces.
 This is a fantastic place to photograph nature and explore the beautiful tropical landscapes and learn more about tropical plants that are prevalent around Miami Beach.
+There’s even gorgeous sculpture, art and water features to explore in this fabulous garden that you can tour on your own or take a docent led tour which features some of the beautiful plants and tropical flowers in the garden.

-Touring the botanical garden
+Touring the Miami Beach Botanical garden

 When you visit the gardens, you can sign up for a docent tour or also do a self tour with signage giving directions and descriptions of the areas you will be seeing around the garden.
 There are two entrances to the botanical gardens on Convention Center Drive with wonderful signage of what you can see when visiting the garden.
 In the main entrance is a grand grassy expanse lined with exotic palms and tropical trees in full bloom.
 Just to the right of the main entry is the large natural pond which lined with more palm trees and other exotic plants and bordering the main visitors and administrative center below.